KingAlistair/DanishFootballLeagues/README.md

 Run applicataion from Command Line - dotnet run Progam.cs

 Main menu will be shown.
-If blue color do not line up, resize command line manually.
 Choose 1 or 2 to see the league's standing.
 Press 3 to test exceptions regarding errors in the csv files.
 Press 4 to Exit program